 Spending by hospital staff on travel, meals and hospitality are important areas of fiscal responsibility for CAMH, and our Expense Reimbursement and Business Travel Policy (PDF) reflects our accountability, transparency and compliance with the Broader Public Sector Accountability Act.

 The travel, meals, and hospitality expenses for CAMH’s CEO/President, senior management team and board trustees from across the province are posted semi-annually after each reporting period on Nov 30 and May 31.

-Sector Salary Disclosure (“the Sunshine List”)
+Public Sector Salary Disclosure (“the Sunshine List”)

 In accordance with the Public Sector Salary Disclosure Act, 1996 aimed at making Ontario's public sector more open and accountable to taxpayers, CAMH annually discloses the names, positions, salaries and total taxable benefits of employees paid $100,000 or more in a calendar year for posting on the Ministry of Finance’s website.